Slightlyxz/lemon/README.md

 Fork of [Vencord](https://github.com/Vendicated/Vencord).

+The main purpose of this repo is for me to learn and mess around with things.

 Don't use this, lemon was mainly made for testing.
 If you seek a proper third-party plugin experience, check out [Equicord](https://github.com/Equicord/Equicord).